It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 How much does it cost?

-As a premium extension, WP Rocket comes at a price, of course.
-The plugin comes at three prices offers:
+As a premium plugin, WP Rocket comes at a price, of course.
+The plugin offers three plans:

 Each offer contains one year of support and updates.